unimarkup/specification/Middleend_Reference.md

 The primary key for this table is the `abbreviation` field.

-## Footnote table
+## Note table

-The footnote table stores all footnotes that are defined for the Unimarkup document.
+The note table stores all notes that are defined for the Unimarkup document.

 The table consists of the following columns:

-- `id` ...--not null text-- The ID of the footnote
+- `id` ...--not null text-- The ID of the note
-- `content` ...--text-- The content of the footnote
+- `content` ...--text-- The content of the note
-- `fallback-content` ...--text-- The content of the footnote that is used if `content` is empty, which can happen in multi-language context
+- `fallback-content` ...--text-- The content of the note that is used if `content` is empty, which can happen in multi-language context

 The primary key for this table is the `id` field.